creativechain/creacli/docs/app.rst

 Adding keys (for posting)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-dPayPy comes with its own encrypted wallet to which keys need to be
+CreaPy comes with its own encrypted wallet to which keys need to be
 added:::

-    dpaypy addkey
+    creapy addkey

 On first run, you will be asked to provide a new passphrase that you
-will need to provide every time you want to post on the dPay network.
+will need to provide every time you want to post on the Crea network.
 If you chose an *empty* password, your keys will be stored in plain text
 which allows automated posting but exposes your private key to your
 local user.